andim/noisyopt/README.md

 ## Support and contributing

 For bug reports and enhancement requests use the [Github issue tool](http://github.com/andim/noisyopt/issues/new), or (even better!) open a [pull request](http://github.com/andim/noisyopt/pulls) with relevant changes.
-If you have any questions don't hesitate to contact me by email (andisspam@gmail.com) or Twitter ([@andisspam](http://twitter.com/andisspam)).
+If you have any questions don't hesitate to contact me by email (andimscience@gmail.com) or Twitter ([@andimscience](http://twitter.com/andimscience)).

-You can run the testsuite using the py.test testing framework `py.test`.
+You can run the testsuite by running `pytest` in the top-level directory.

 You are cordially invited to [contribute](https://github.com/andim/noisyopt/blob/master/CONTRIBUTING.md) to the further development of noisyopt!